Create XC20 Assets

 You can use the Extrinsics page to perform other functions such as minting tokens, delegating a team, freeze and thaw assets or accounts, and more.

-The use our asset now as XC20 on MetaMask or another EVM wallet we need to generate the smart contract.
-The XC20 precompile address is generated using the following rule:
+To access our asset as XC20 in MetaMask or another EVM wallet, we will need to use its precompile address.
+The XC20 precompile address is using the following rule:

 address = "0xFFFFFFFF" + DecimalToHexWith32Digits(AssetId)

-The first step is to take the asset ID and convert it to a hex value.
-You can use your search engine of choice to look up a simple tool for converting decimals to hex values.
+The first step is to take the asset Id and convert it to a hex value.
+You can use the search engine of your choice to look up a simple tool for converting decimals to hex values.
 In this tutorial, we will use this decimal to hexadecimal converter.

 For asset ID